paulodowd/EMATM0054_22-23/Labsheets/Core/L3_ExercisesOnly.md

     - glossy and matte surfaces.
     - you can <a href="https://github.com/paulodowd/EMATM0053_21_22/tree/main/PrintableSheets">download and print</a> a grey-scale test sheet from Github.

-4. Note down the smallest time reported and the largest time reported:
+4. Note down the smallest time reported and the largest time reported.
+You will need to use `Serial.print()`:
   - How do these correspond to your different surfaces?
   - How many milliseconds is the longest time reported?
   - **Evaluate:** For the longest time reported, how many bits would be needed to represent this decimal value in binary?
 How does this compare to the bit-resolution of the `ADC` available within the 32u4 microcontroller?